openbraininstitute/neuroagent/backend/eval/input/matplotlib_plot/user.md

-Can you please generate a plot y=x^2 with matplotlib?
+Can you please generate a plot of y=x^2?